jbellma/equipment-rental/phase-1/README.md

 The only brands allowed so far are ***PALFINGER***, ***KONE***, and ***SCHMALZ***.
 The variable would automatically be assigned the value "unknown" if the user entered any other brand and the error message "Error, brand not allowed" would be printed out.
 It will be assumed that the user provides the data in the precise format that it appears in the statement (in uppercase).
 All other items will not be permitted.

+After requesting all data, the application will display all the stored data as follows:

+				         ### NEW LIFTING EQUIPMENT DATA ###
+					 ID:234
+					 Brand: SCHMALZ
+					 Model: SM 100.2
+					 Type: Caterpillar crane
+					 Description: Crane with exceptional off-road mobility
+					 Price before VAT: 100000
+					 Price after VAT: 116000.0
+					 Stock: 5